-This guidance from the Department of Education and Skills (DES) advises on how schools and teachers can support continuity in the learning of pupils at risk of educational disadvantage during the school closures associated with Covid-191.
-The guidance builds on the key messages in Guidance on Continuity of Schooling for Primary and Post-Primary Schools published by the Department on 2 April 2020.
+This guidance from the Department of Education (DE) advises on how schools and teachers can support continuity in the learning of pupils at risk of educational disadvantage during the school closures associated with Covid-191.

 Pupils in a range of education settings may be at risk of educational disadvantage.
 Contexts that can give rise to this risk include socio-economic disadvantage, being a Traveller or a member of the Roma and migrant communities, or accommodation arrangements, including homelessness or residing in a direct provision setting.
 This guidance takes account of the fact that schools and other education settings have various resources and supports available to them to assist them in meeting the needs of pupils at risk of educational disadvantage.
 These range from care teams and in-school management teams to the services of the Tusla Education Support Service (TESS) and other agencies.
 Further, schools in the DEIS programme have additional resources to assist them in supporting such learners.